rpribau/back-hack2023/README.md

 <img src = "https://i.imgur.com/WKqz6Xd.png">

 NOTE.
-THIS INCLUDES ALREADY THE FRONT END.
+THIS INCLUDES ALREADY THE FRONT END USING Streamlit

 During HackMTY 2023, we created a search engine using the OpenAI API by uploading PDF, xlsx, docx, csv files and ask anything about the current information